Silobreaker/MaltegoDocumentation/index.md

 ### Credit Cards
 > Any &rarr; `silobreaker.CreditCard`

-> Find related credit cards
+> Finds Credit Cards strongly correlated with mentions of the input entity

 Credit card numbers are automatically identified by Silobreaker and are usually found in CC dumps on paste sites.

 ### Domains
 > Any &rarr; `maltego.Domain`

-> Find related domains
+> Finds Domains strongly correlated with mentions of the input entity

-Domains such as `facebook.com`, `silobreaker.se` or `plus.google.com` extracted from documents matching the input entity.
+Domains such as `silobreaker.com`, `facebook.com`, or `plus.google.com` extracted from documents matching the input entity.

 ### Email Domains
 > Any &rarr; `silobreaker.EmailDomain`

-> Find related email domains
+> Finds Email Domains strongly correlated with mentions of the input entity

 A email domain is attached to an email address and differs from domain in that it is contextual and only extracted as part of extracting email address entities.

 ### Email Addresses
 > Any &rarr; `maltego.EmailAddress`

-> Find related Email Addresses

-Finds email addresses that are often mentioned in association with the input entity.
+> Finds Email Addresses strongly correlated with mentions of the input entity

 ### Forums
 > Any &rarr; `silobreaker.Forum`